 When we hear the words “healthy body”, what comes to mind?
 We may start thinking about healthy diet, proper hydration, exercise, healthy weight as well as limiting things like smoking, negative emotions and too much alcohol.
-But when we think about all that goes with having a healthy body, reading books probably doesn’t come close to making the list.
-Of course, most of us realize that reading books does stimulates the mind, expands vocabulary, helps improve writing skills and is even a good form of entertainment – but including reading books as part of a health program might catch us by surprise.
-So, let’s talk about some new research indicating reading books could be vital to longevity and good health.
+But when we think about all that goes with enjoying a healthy body, reading books probably doesn’t come close to making the list.
+Of course, most of us realize that reading books stimulates the mind, expands vocabulary, helps improve writing skills and is even a good form of entertainment – but including reading books as part of a health protocol might catch us by surprise.
+Let’s take a look at some new research indicating reading books could be vital to longevity and good health.

 The new research I’m talking about was done at the Yale University School of Public Health in New Haven, Connecticut and in-a-nutshell it found that spending time reading a good book every day could be associated with living a longer life.

 The cohort consisted of 3635 participants in the nationally representative Health and Retirement Study, sponsored by the National Institutes of Health, who provided information about their reading patterns.